SavajParimal/React_mini_projects/README.md

-﻿# min project using React
+﻿# mini project using React